vstoykovbg/slowkdf/README.md

 Please make sure that you are not keeping or exporting (backing up) the other version of your key with a weaker password!

-GnuPG 2.1.11 does not accept long passwords
+GnuPG 2.1.11 does not accept long passwords (UPDATE: GnuPG 2.2.4 on Ubuntu accept long passwords)
 ========

 In my version of GnuPG it does not accept passwords longer than 255 characters (ASCII).
 Just tested it again.
 It says: